 Amlan is one of the twenty municipalities and five cities that make up the Negros Oriental province in the Central Visayas of the Philippines.
-The Island of Negros, divided into Negros Oriental and Negros Occidental, lies to the south of Manila and west south west of the regional capital, Cebu City.
+The Island of Negros, divided into Negros Oriental and Negros Occidental, lies to the south of Manila and west-southwest of the regional capital, Cebu City.
 Located on the eastern coast of Negros Oriental, the town faces the Tañon Strait in the east.
 Neighbors of Amlan are Tanjay City to the north, San Jose to the south and Pamplona to the west.
-Dumaguete City, the provincial capital, is 21 kms. to the south.
+Dumaguete City, the provincial capital, is 21 km. to the south.
 Amlan is administratively divided into eight barangays or districts.
-It is connected by a well paved road to Dumaguete City.
+It is connected by a well-paved road to Dumaguete City.

 Brief History of Amlan

 Mention of Amlan is found in the chronicles of the nineteenth-century historian Licino Ruiz.
 The settlement was named after “Alman”, a variety of guava that was found abundantly in the area.
 By 1800 the Aetas, who were the native people of the area, were driven out from the wide fertile valleys and into the surrounding hills by migrants from Cebu and Bohol provinces.
 In 1840 it became a settlement under Tanjay parish, from which it became independent in 1848.
 In 1912 it was named New Ayuquitan.
 In 1953, the settlement was divided into the two municipalities of Amlan and San Jose.

 Known for its wildlife and exotic animals, Amlan Zoo is a tourist attraction not only for Negros but also for locals themselves.